gokirstengo/cs100-final-project/README.md

 ## Strategy Pattern Class Diagram
 We are using the Strategy pattern to implement CharacterAttack and CharacterDefense.
 MeleeAttack, MagicAttack, and RangedAttack all inherit from CharacterAttack.
-Shield and Armor inherit from Character Defense.
+Shield and Armor inherit from CharacterDefense.
+Each attack and defense will have different strengths.

 ![Screen Shot 2021-05-07 at 9 03 36 PM](https://user-images.githubusercontent.com/36804838/117526113-c53cd780-af77-11eb-97f1-92ebb82db5aa.png)